TheArcForge/hades-plugin/README.md

 # Hades — Claude Code Plugin

+> **In the underworld of your Unity project, nothing is hidden from Hades.**

-Unity-aware AI skills, commands, and MCP connectivity for Claude Code.
-Part of the [Hades](https://github.com/TheArcForge/Hades) Unity AI infrastructure.
+This is the Claude Code plugin half of [**Hades**](https://github.com/TheArcForge/Hades) — Unity-aware AI infrastructure that gives your agent a queryable knowledge graph of your project.
+It packages the skills, commands, and MCP connectivity that let Claude Code talk to the Hades server running inside Unity Editor.

+> **Looking for what Hades is and why?** Start at the [main repository](https://github.com/TheArcForge/Hades).
+This repo is a generated artifact — see the note at the bottom.

 ## What this plugin provides